slacgismo/TESS/mobile/README.md

 ## Required Software

-Install the followin prescribed versions.
+Install the following prescribed versions.
 You can _possibly_ have a more-recent version of these, however, these are the versions we know are currently working.

 app             | version | install notes |
 ----------------| -------:| ------------- |